 In this guide we show you how to say No! without causing stress using some simple and kind discipline.

-How to disciplin your bunny for chewing your baseboards without causing stress
+How to say No! without causing stress

-Giving your bunny enough of a telling off to discourage them without causing stress can be tricky.
-Bunnies are very different from other pets and do not respond well to any sort of punishment, you may find this will even make thing worse causing them to become timid or even aggressive towards you.
+Giving your bunny enough of a telling off to discourage them without causing stress can be tricky when it comes to keeping them away from your baseboards.
+Bunnies are very different from other pets and do not respond well to any sort of punishment, you may find this will even make things worse causing them to become timid or even aggressive towards you.

 The first thing to understand is you should never shout at or hit or scare your bunny.
 It could cause harm and is likely to make them scared of you.

-When you do catch tell them off by saying their name firmly then a No!
+When you do catch them tell them off by saying their name firmly then a No!
 Then if they keep going back take them away from the situation and lead them to something that will distract them until they forget about it.

 If none of the above seems to make a difference a stronger deterrent is to keep a water mister to hand and then when you catch your bunny spray a cold mist over them.
 This may work well with some bunnies however some really don't seem to mind getting a bit damp.
-Make sure the water mister is clean and only use the mist setting as squirting a jet of water may cause harm it it hits them in the face.
+Make sure the water mister is clean and only use the mist setting as squirting a jet of water may cause harm if it hits them in the face.

-Unless you provide a constant supply of alternatives your baseboards are always going to looked at by a bored bunny as something worth trying to eat.
-Each bunny has its own favorite toys and each type of toy offers its own benefits so to help you choose here's our rundown.
+Unless you provide a constant supply of alternatives your baseboards are always going to be looked at by a bored bunny as something worth trying to eat.
+Each bunny has its own favorite toys and each type of toy offers its own benefits so to help you choose here's our guide.

 Keep a regular supply of willow balls, grassy mats, and other soft woody toys your bunny will want to chew on.
 Remember to replace these frequently as they will lose their novelty and appeal.
 Place these around the edge of the room for your bunny to find to distract them from the baseboards themselves.